-- If you pass a class but repeat it for a higher grade, financial aid will not pay for the 2nd repeat of the class, nor does financial aid pay for 3rd or subsequent repeats of classes–whether you failed or passed the 2nd time you enrolled.
-However, some courses (specifically music, master, and doctoral thesis hours) are repeatable for a maximum of credit hours.
+- Financial aid will pay for the 1st repeat of a class if you pass the 1st attempt but repeat it for a higher grade.
+Some courses (specifically music, master, and doctoral thesis hours) are repeatable for a maximum of credit hours.
 Refer to the NMSU course catalog for details of repeatable credit hours.
 If you are enrolled in these music or thesis hours, visit your financial aid advisor for assistance.

 Graduate and Second Undergraduate Degrees

-- If you are a graduate student, or are pursuing a second undergraduate degree, you are ineligible for grants.
-You may be eligible for workstudy, Perkins Loans and/or Direct Loans
+- If you are a graduate student or are pursuing a second undergraduate degree, you are ineligible for grants.
+You may be eligible for work-study and/or Direct Loans.

 - Graduate students interested in assistantships should check with the individual departments or colleges for application procedures.

-- Loans and/or work study are sometimes available if your financial aid file is complete and you enroll at least half time.
-Funds are limited and several restrictions apply so visit your financial aid advisor.
+- Loans and/or work study may be available if your financial aid file is complete and you enroll at least half-time.
+Check with your financial aid advisor for eligibility.